ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 `MOCK_VISITS_PRISON_ID=WWI`
 `MOCK_VISITS_VISITORS=1838,273723`

-## Generating APi client models
+## Generating API client models

 For some of our external API calls we use `openapi-generator` to generate the models used in the API clients.
 The Open API specifications used can be found in directory `openapi-specs`.

 In the build.gradle.kts there is a `ModelConfiguration` for each of the models.
 This contains the URL to be used to obtain the JSON Open API specification and also the package name to be used for the generated models.
 For each model configuration two tasks are created:

 1. `write<ModelName>Json` - this task will download the Open API specification and save it to `openapi-specs`.
 2. `build<ModelName>ApiModel` - this task will generate the models from the specification

 So, for example, running

 ```shell
 ./gradlew writeNonAssociationsJson compileKotlin compileTestKotlin
 ```